apollographql/router/.changesets/feat_geal_query_plan_cache_default_ttl.md

-### set a default TTL for query plans ([Issue #4473](https://github.com/apollographql/router/issues/4473))
+### Set a default TTL for query plans ([Issue #4473](https://github.com/apollographql/router/issues/4473))

-This sets a default TTL of 30 days for query plan caches, because the previous default was to store query plans indefinitely, which does not make sense because they change with schema updates.
+The router has updated the default TTL for query plan caches.
+The new default TTL is 30 days.
+With the previous default being an infinite duration, the new finite default better supports the fact that the router updates caches with schema updates.

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/4588